 Name this newly created DWORD as NoStrCmpLogical.
 Make sure that the base is selected as Hexadecimal.

-Double click on it and change its Value to 0 to enable it and, change its Value to 1 to disable it.
+Double-click on it and change its Value to 0 to enable it and, change its Value to 1 to disable numerical sorting.

 Finally, Reboot your computer for the changes to take effect.

 Read: How to add Group Policy Editor to Windows Home Edition